aaronbeall/awesome-boilerplate/README.md

 - Initial run of `npm start` results in several recompiles for a few seconds.
 This is because `typed-css-modules` writes out a bunch of files (`*.css.d.ts`) and there's a [bug with how `webpack-dev-server` watches recently created files](https://github.com/webpack/watchpack/issues/25).
 - Typed CSS Modules process is separate from Webpack/TypeScript compiler and IDE, meaning sometimes a CSS change is not picked up right away, leading to bogus compile errors.
 Opening the `*.css.d.ts` file in IDE can nudge it to see the latest.
-- Type defs for `node` and `webpack` are visible to the entire app, even though they are only relevent to the build scripts (like `webpack.config.js`.
-For example import suggestions might show stuff you shouldn't really import in web code, like node's `fs` module.
+- Type defs for `node` and `webpack` are visible to the entire app, even though they are only relevent to the build scripts (like `webpack.config.js`).
+For example import suggestions might show node's `fs` module from a React component file, but you obviously can't use that in a web environment.

 ## FAQ